Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Arrive Early for Popular Shows on Disney Cruise Line

 Disney’s Broadway-style shows and live entertainment are included in your cruise fare and are high-quality and worth attending.
-Seating for most performances is first-come, first-served, so arriving early matters.
-On shorter sailings or busy nights, theaters can fill up quickly, and late arrivals may not get seated.
+Seating is first-come, first-served, so arriving early makes a difference.

-Use the Disney Cruise Line Navigator app to check show times each day and plan your evenings around them rather than assuming you can walk in at the last minute.
+Use the Disney Cruise Line Navigator app to check show times each day and plan accordingly, rather than assuming you can walk in at the last minute.

 Plan for Pirate Night and Fireworks at Sea